-Folding Gates are an excellent choice when space is limited, and they can open and close quickly.
-However, they do come with a maintenance overhead, and extra safety features are needed to prevent people getting trapped when using them.
+Folding gates are an excellent choice when space is limited, and they can open and close quickly.
+However, they do come with a maintenance overhead, and extra safety features are needed to prevent people from getting trapped when using them.

 Automatic security gates operate through a variety of access control devices including card readers, vehicle tag readers, digital keypads, and wireless transmitters.
 In many commercial security gate installations, the same access control system used to control entrance doors to the buildings is used to control the automatic gate system with the access card used for both.